 We recognize that when insurers send credit cards for reimbursement, clinics receive a slightly smaller cut because of credit card processing fees.
 For this reason, we recommend that you contact the insurance company requesting a different form of payment if possible!
 Otherwise, if this is not possible, Jane makes it easy to process insurer credit cards - which we outline in the next section below.

-You can process insurer credit cards through Jane if you’re using Jane Payments for in-app payments, powered by Stripe.
+You can process insurer credit cards through Jane if you’re using Jane Payments for online payments.

 If you aren’t using Jane Payments to seamlessly process credit cards right in your Jane account, then you can head into the Settings > Jane Payments area of your account to sign up.
 Signing up only takes a few minutes, and you’ll be able to process your insurer credit cards right away!
 To learn more about Jane Payments, click here.

-Note: You can only process insurer credit cards through Jane Payments in-app payments.
-This means you’ll need to enter in the credit card information directly into Jane instead of Square Terminal, our in-person option for physical cards.
+Note: You can only process insurer credit cards through online Jane Payments.
+This means you’ll need to enter in the credit card information directly into Jane instead of on your Jane Payments Terminal.

 The workflow for processing an insurer credit card feels exactly like recording an insurer check or EFT.
 The steps are outlined below: